 - Are you planning on selling your home in the future?
 Baths are a non-negotiable for some buyers, especially families with small children.

 - Consider both style and function.
 For example, do you like drop-in or freestanding baths?
-Would you like bubble massage, spa, hydro or chromatherapy features?
+Would you like bubble massage, spa bath, hydro or chromatherapy features?
+For more functionality in limited space, go for a shower over bath with a bath screen.

 - Decide on materials.
 Options include acrylic, poly marble, quarry cast, stone composite, pressed steel, lithocast, and cast iron.